Fabulous oatmeal and peanut butter cookies loaded with chocolate chips from my step-daughter, Robin.

 Some food is delicious to eat and excites our senses, making us want more; some food is laced with a memory that takes us back to a comforting or happy day.
 These cookies, for me, are both.
 The combination of the chewy rolled oats, creamy peanut butter and chocolate nuggets is a perfect balance of flavors and textures.
 But the real gift in these cookies: every time I make them, I remember a rainy day spent in the kitchen with Robin and my little granddaughter, Natalie, making pasta for an amazing dinner and eating lots of these cookies afterwards.

-Robin’s Oatmeal Peanut Butter Cookies
+Oatmeal Peanut Butter Cookies with Chocolate Chips

 - 1/4 cup all-purpose flour